What would you ask a professional football player about his NFL Games in London experience?

 In my American expat adventures around London, I find that people on both sides of the pond want to know about life on the other side.
 When I scored the chance to have an exclusive interview with an NFL player, I set the questions around the London game experience and his perception of London.

-I’m not a sports journalist so my balls were a bit deflated when it came to approaching half dressed, sweaty men to ask them questions especially when some of these men are seen as icons, working with places similar to Playing Field Promotions as motivational speakers.
+I’m not a sports journalist so my balls were a bit deflated when it came to approaching half dressed, sweaty men to ask them questions especially when some of these men are seen as icons.
 But, I quickly learned it was the only way I would get direct access to this story.
 I couldn’t just stand around and wait for cool stuff to happen.

 As #21 Toby Gerhart sat exhausted at his locker, I approached him to see if he had some time to talk to me about London.
 He was fully dressed and mixing up a protein drink.
 It was a safety zone for me.
 He wasn’t hard on my eyes either, if you know what I mean.